By Tim Byrnes

 6 Buffalo Bills (12-5) @ 3 Jacksonville Jaguars (13-4): Buf 27-24

-The lead changed hands four times in the 4th-quarter alone, yielding two touchdowns for each team.
-Led by WR Khalil Shakir’s 12 receptions for 82 yards, Allen hit nine different receivers.
+The lead changed hands four times in the fourth quarter alone, yielding two touchdowns for each team.
+Led by Khalil Shakir’s 12 receptions for 82 yards, Allen hit nine different receivers.

-The Bills defense managed two interceptions (S. Thompson, C. Bishop), including the game-deciding pick.
+The Bills defense managed two interceptions (Shaq Thompson, Cole Bishop), including the game-deciding pick.

-Jacksonville QB Trevor Lawrence (207 yards passing-3 td’s/ 31 yards rushing) came from behind twice with touchdowns passes in the 4th-quarter, and connected with scoring passes to three different receivers in the game.
+Jacksonville’s Trevor Lawrence (207 yards passing-3 TDs/ 31 yards rushing) came from behind twice with touchdowns passes in the fourth quarter and connected with scoring passes to three different receivers in the game.
 Running back Travis Etienne Jr. had just 15 touches but managed 116 total yards and a score.

 Buffalo travels to Empower Field at Mile High, to take on the top-seeded Broncos in the Divisional Round on Saturday.